-My thesis work focuses on postcopulatory (during and after sex) sexual selection and genital evolution in lizards.
+My thesis work focuses on sexual selection that occurs during and after sex (postcopulatory sexual selection).
+I am specifically interested in how social and physical environments drive the evolution of postcopulatory sexual traits, such as sperm and genitalia, in lizards.
 Although lizards are numerous and diverse, less is known about sexual selection evolution and plasticity in this group than any other major taxonomic group.
-In particular, while precopulatory sexual selection in squamates (lizards and snakes) has been a focus of many studies, postcopulatory sexual selection has received comparatively little attention.
+While precopulatory sexual selection in squamates (lizards and snakes) has been a focus of many studies, postcopulatory sexual selection has received comparatively little attention.

 The role of habitat heterogeneity in postcopulatory sexual selection in Anolis carolinensis

 The degree of habitat heterogeneity (continuous vegetation versus clumped vegetation) has been shown to affect male density and male-male competition.
 I am interested in whether these habitat effects also affect postcopulatory sexually selected traits (e.g., testis size, sperm traits, male and female genital morphology).
 Is there a link between habitat structure and sexual trait characteristics?

 Answering this question can require studying lizards in the wild.
 If you're curious what that's like, check out my field blog, Adventures Down South!
 See what happens when the data necessary for a dissertation chapter are at the mercy of mother nature.

 Postcopulatory selection and genital evolution in Uta stansburiana